supernovabun/PokeBreeder/README.md

 # PokeBreeder
 This ~~ambitious~~ insane project is for creating a single-player text game where you breed and raise Pokemon!
 I don't have everything figured out yet, but it's a start.

+## Currently...

+As of writing this, you can run main.py without error (unless you're creative).
+You can move between the two rooms I've created, you have a Bulbasaur that's just sitting in your bedroom, and there's a painting in the hallway.
+You can also look at Bulbasaur, the rooms, and the painting.
+You can grab the painting too, but why would you ever do that?
+You can also speak, but nothing really cool happens there.

 ## Features
 * [ ] Tutorials
 * [ ] All the breedable Pokemon: